ntabin/eli15/serviceOrientedArchitectureBasics.md

   * getUser(userId)
   * register(user)

 Service Oriented Architecture (SOA) is type of software architecture wherein it includes a collection of services communicating with each other via passing of data or some service activity.
+Most common form of communication is via network